gloria1618/linked-blog-starter-md/publish/REG/Indiv Income Tax Formula/Adjustments.md

 - Attorney fees paid in certain discrimination/whistle blower cases
 	- adj allowed for attorney fees paid in connection w
 		- age, sex, racial discrimination, and whistlblower cases
-	- adj amt limited to amt claimed as inc from judgement
+	- adj amt for legal fees paid but limited to amt claimed as inc from judgement